ryanlovett/jupyter-myst-build-proxy/README.md

-# jupyter-myst-proxy
+# jupyter-myst-build-proxy

 A Jupyter server extension that serves and proxies static MyST websites.

 ## Overview

-`jupyter-myst-proxy` helps JupyterHub users development MyST-based websites.
+`jupyter-myst-build-proxy` helps JupyterHub users development MyST-based websites.
 It can build the static HTML assets and serve them from a minimal python web server, allowing users to view MyST sites directly in a JupyterHub environment.

 ## Features